aws-samples/aws-serverless-security-workshop/docs/01-add-authentication/README.md

 	![verify API gateway authorizer](images/1C-verify-API-authorizer.png)

-1. Now go back to Postman and test sending API requests.
-You should now get **401 Unauthorized** errors from the APIs now
+1. Now go back to Postman and test sending API requests (any API in the collection).
+You should now get **401 Unauthorized** errors from the APIs now.

 	> Make sure you didn't miss any APIs!